tr-igem/esmuflily/docs/internals.md

 *   DIG0 - DIG9 (EXTEXT):
     Symbol for digit 0 - 9.

+*   PROC (procedure):
+    Markup procedure applied on the decimal digit string of a number.

 *   SYMBOL-NUM (EXTEXT):
     Symbol for NUMBER (not a digit).